 Not simple, not yet clear — but stay with it, as we’ll explore some texts and teachings which fill in the picture.

-Really, "I" am a manifestation of Infinite Light, and my separation from the source of light exists only on one plane of perception.
-But it doesn't feel that way, and so I act in ways which actually enhance the perception of separation (e.g., building walls around my emotions) in order, I think, to survive.
+Really, what is conceived of as “I” is a culturally contingent illusion of the well-functioning brain.
+In theistic terms, “I” am, as the Kabbalah-influenced Madonna said, actually a ray of light.
+And my separation from the source of light exists only on one plane of perception.
+But it doesn’t feel that way, and so I act in ways which actually enhance the perception of separation (e.g., building walls around my emotions) in order, I think, to survive.

 Yet for theosophical Kabbalah, the structures of the “I” are not random but reflect the structure of the macrocosm itself.
 The best-known of these is that of the sefirot, which we will talk about next.